Cyient Limited (NSE: CYIENT) Q3 2026 Earnings Call dated Jan. 22, 2026

 Dipesh Mehta

-So just on the that’s a deal intake you said large deal intake.
-We have a healthy momentum and everything.
-Can you tell some numbers and if you can give context also let’s say compared to prior period, four quarter, three, nine months, whichever, you can give some sense about how this deal closer is changing and how pipeline is changing.
+Sir, just on the — let’s say deal intake, you said large deal intake, we have a healthy momentum and everything.
+Can you share some numbers?
+And if you can give context also, let’s say, compared to prior period for quarter three, nine months, whichever you can give some sense about how this deal closure is changing and how pipeline is changing?

 Sukamal Banerjee